 What changed

-On 19 May 2026 the Commission published draft guidelines on the classification of high-risk AI systems under Article 6 of the AI Act, with practical examples of systems that should and should not be classified as high-risk — covering both safety components of regulated products (Annex I) and the Annex III use cases.
+On 19 May 2026 the Commission published draft guidelines on the classification of high-risk AI systems under Article 6 of the AI Act.
+They cover both routes to high-risk status — AI used as a safety component of products under EU harmonisation legislation requiring third-party conformity assessment (Annex I), and the Annex III use cases — and include the Commission's interpretation of the classification concepts plus practical examples of systems that should and should not be classified as high-risk.
 The draft was put to a targeted stakeholder consultation, with final guidelines to follow.

 Why it matters

-High-risk classification drives the heaviest obligations in the Act.
-The draft shows the Commission's intended reading before the rules bite under the revised timetable — early enough to test your classifications and to influence the final text.
+High-risk classification decides whether the Act's heaviest obligations attach at all.
+The draft shows the Commission's intended reading before those rules bite under the revised timetable — early enough to test borderline classifications against the examples and to respond while the text can still change.

 Who is affected